rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 {{% pin_it_image "react firebase authentication tutorial" "img/posts/complete-firebase-authentication-react-tutorial/banner.jpg" "is-src-set" %}}

 **UPDATE:** The article got published as a draft in form of a {{% a_blank "free ebook about learning Firebase in React" "https://leanpub.com/learn-react-firebase" %}}.
-If there is enough interest in it, I will continue to write about it to make it a comprehensive experience beyond authentication and authorization in firebase, but also real-time updates and database management.
+If there is enough interest in it, I will continue to write about it to make it a comprehensive experience beyond authentication and authorization in Firebase, but also realtime updates and database management.
 For now, you can download the ebook for free as PDF, EPUB or MOBI or take it as chance to support my content by buying it.

 The topic about authentication in React keeps popping up from time to time.
 When people approach me with this question, most often after they have learned React.js or any other SPA solution (Angular.js, Vue.js), I usually tell them to start out with Firebase.
 It is the simplest way to learn about the essential parts of authentication in React from a frontend perspective.
 You can learn about it without worrying about any backend implementations.
 Firebase handles it for you.
 By only learning about the authentication from one perspective, in the beginning, you keep the level of complexity low and thus keep yourself motivated to learn about it.
 Once you understand authentication from a client-perspective, you can continue to build your own authentication backend on the server-side.